The classic "black box" approach - input goes in,

 return self.cot_processor.process_query(query)

 The results?
 Mind-blowing.
-Technical interviews got 60% faster while keeping 95% accuracy.
-Market analysis started moving at warp speed (following T=T0eλtT = T_0e^{-\lambda t} for you math nerds out there).
-Even academic paper analysis got 45% better - turns out breaking down dense academic writing helps AI just as much as it helps us mere mortals.
+Technical interviews 60% faster while keeping 95% accuracy.
+Market analysis at warp speed (following for math nerds).
+Academic paper analysis 45% better - breaking down dense academic writing helps AI just like it helps humans.

-Right now, we’re making the system even smarter by teaching it to adjust its thinking depth based on how tough the problem is (d=f(c)d = f(c) - think of it as knowing when to use a sledgehammer versus tweezers).
+Now we’re teaching the system to adjust thinking depth based on problem difficulty ( - knowing when to use sledgehammer versus tweezers).

-Looking ahead, we’re exploring distributed reasoning setups (because sometimes you need a whole team of AI brains).
-The tricky part is managing how these AI nodes talk to each other - the communication overhead O(n,k)O(n,k) between nn nodes doing kk thinking steps looks like this:
+We’re exploring distributed reasoning setups (sometimes you need a team of AI brains).
+The tricky part is managing how AI nodes talk to each other - communication overhead between nodes doing thinking steps looks like:

 We’re pushing toward AI systems that think faster and smarter while staying reliable.
-It’s not just about raw power anymore - it’s about building AI that’s actually practical for real-world problems.
+Not just about raw power anymore - about building AI that’s practical for real-world problems.
 And honestly?
 We’re just getting started.